To guide child protection workers on the assessment, analysis and intervention of allegations of child sexual abuse.

 Child protection workers may also have a role in determining the pace, breaks and whether more than one interview session is required.

-childFIRST (metropolitan) or child protection workers and WA Police (country) must meet with the parent(s) after the interview.
+childFIRST (metropolitan) or child protection workers and WA Police (regional) must meet with the parent(s) after the interview.
 The parent/caregiver must be provided with sufficient information to keep the child safe.
 The parent/caregiver must also be informed of the next steps in the investigation, address any questions or concerns, and provided with relevant contact information.

-Interviewing the non-abusing parent or caregiver
+Interviewing the non-abusing parent or caregiver)

-The capacity of the non-abusing parent to work through the trauma of discovering that their child has been sexually abused should be evaluated.
 To determine the level of safety that the non-abusing parent or caregiver can provide child protection workers should consider:

 Regular reviews of the non-abusing parent's circumstances, abilities or motivation are important as these aspects may change over time.
 The non-abusing parent is likely to need assistance to seek support and/or counselling during this time.